Merchants Guide to Chargeback Alerts

 According to the Fair Credit Billing Act of 1974, any customer who makes a payment using a credit card has the right to dispute the transaction if it was an unauthorized transaction, or if they aren’t satisfied with the product or service offered.
 Once the customer disputes a transaction, the issuing bank will reverse it after determining its accuracy.
 Reversing the transaction means granting a chargeback where the card network withdrawals the payment from the merchant and returns it to the cardholder’s account.

-Unfortunately for the merchant, chargeback disputes do not only result in the loss of revenue from the transaction but also come with costly fees which are levied by the payment processor.
+Unfortunately for the merchant, chargeback disputes not only result in the loss of revenue from the transaction but also come with costly fees that are levied by the payment processor.
 Also, too many chargebacks may disrupt your business operations as you may lose the ability to process electronic and card payments.
+Since chargebacks are harmful to business profitability and growth, it’s important to address them by using tools such as chargeback alerts.

 How Do Chargeback Alerts Work?

-A chargeback alert is a service that a merchant signs up for such that they get a notification every time a buyer lodges a complaint with the card issuer.
-You, as a merchant, can then review the details of the customer’s dispute and decide whether to offer a refund or gather evidence that can help you dispute the chargeback.
+A chargeback alert is a service that a merchant subscribes to so that they receive notifications every time a buyer complains to the card issuer.
+As a merchant, you can then review the details of the customer’s dispute and decide whether to offer a refund or gather evidence to help you dispute the chargeback.
+A chargeback alert list gives you enough information to determine the cause and source of the disagreement, allowing you to address it before it becomes a chargeback.
+In this instance, retailers must provide a refund for the challenged transaction within 24 hours.

 Pros of Chargeback Alerts

-• Lowers chargeback fees – Chargebacks often cost the merchant more than double the price of the original transaction due to chargeback fees.
+Chargebacks often cost the merchant more than double the price of the original transaction due to chargeback fees.
 A chargeback alert system cost is much lower than chargeback costs.

-• Help lower the chargeback ratio – Since chargeback alerts help resolve customer disputes before they become chargebacks, they help merchants maintain a low chargeback rate.
+Since chargeback alerts help resolve customer disputes before they become chargebacks, they help merchants maintain a low chargeback rate.
 Having a reduced chargeback ratio also means that you won’t have to worry about your payment processor suddenly closing your merchant account

-• Better relationships – A chargeback alert system notifies you of customers’ disputes immediately after they occur.
+A chargeback alert system notifies you of customers’ disputes immediately after they occur.
 This enables you to deal with customer issues promptly, which helps improve customer experiences.
 Besides, this solution also improves the relationship between you and card networks.

-• Time-saving – Ultimately, when you use a chargeback alert system, you’re able to save time and resources you would otherwise spend on a costly and lengthy chargeback process.
+Ultimately, when you use a chargeback alert system, you’re able to save time and resources you would otherwise spend on a costly and lengthy chargeback process.
 You can use the time saved to attend to more important business matters.

 Cons of Chargeback Alerts

+A chargeback alert system is an effective chargeback prevention tool.
 However, there are some limitations to what this service can and can’t do.
-Here are some of the limitations of chargeback alerts.
+Following are some of the limitations of chargeback alerts:

-• Short-term solution – It’s important to note that although chargeback alerts can help reduce chargeback ratios, they aren’t a long-term solution to customer disputes.
+It’s important to note that although chargeback alerts can help reduce chargeback ratios, they aren’t a long-term solution to customer disputes.
 As a merchant, if you’re receiving a significant number of chargeback disputes from customers, you need to find their root cause and a permanent fix.

-• Costs – chargeback alerts are an added expense to your business costs as every time you receive an alert, you have to pay for it.
+Chargeback alerts are an added expense to your business costs as every time you receive an alert, you have to pay for it.
 Over time, using chargeback alerts can become costly, especially for merchants receiving a high number of disputes.

-• They don’t prevent all chargebacks – Chargeback alerts don’t intercept all chargebacks.
+Chargeback alerts don’t intercept all chargebacks.
 Sometimes a chargeback alert company may not have a relationship with the chargeback issuing bank, meaning that the merchant won’t know about the chargeback until it happens.

 How to Know If the Person Needs Chargeback Alerts